whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 Instead of instituting a new overarching government, even after their revolution, they said clearly that the communities are "the core of all autonomy."
 They created higher levels of committees to help the communities communicate, protect each other and share resources, but no "higher ups" interfere in the communities' business.[xxx-ezln new structure] Top-level leaders really are merely conduits for the will of the people, not dictators.

 In order for this way of life to work, healthy communities needed to exist in the first place where people hold themselves and others to high standards so they can deeply trust each other.
-Mexican towns already existed, but with corrupt leaders and divisive politics, they were not suitable places to discuss how to have a new healthy nation.
+Mexican towns already existed before the revolution, but with corrupt leaders and divisive politics, they were not suitable places to discuss how to have a new healthy nation.

 To help form new healthy communities, the Zapatistas traveled around to meet face to face.
 Major Ana Maria described secretly hosting study sessions where people discussed how they could organize, learn and contribute.[xxx-bringing women in ezln]